 Easy eh?
 Not so fast there are two significant issues with using Word to save your HTML, the file sizes are large and the quality of the HTML is not very good.

 Large file sizes when using MS Word to convert documents to HTML

 If you create a simple test document like the one shown below, then save it to HTML you will see that the resulting web page has more than 100 lines of code.

-If we use Upload file and convert the same file with one of our tools like WordToHTML.net you will get around 40 lines of code when full page mode is enabled, , that is less than a half of the size of the Word version.
-If you copy and paste content from MS Word document into Visual Editor you will get even 19 lines of code, that is less than one fourth of the size of the Word version.
+If we use Upload file and convert the same file with one of our tools like WordToHTML.net you will get around 40 lines of code when full page mode is enabled, which is less than half of the size of the Word version.
+If you copy and paste content from an MS Word document into Visual Editor you will get even 19 lines of code, which is less than one-fourth of the size of the Word version.
 You can try this experiment yourself or view our test files: